 Then our computers, most of us have multiple of them, and they have to be top tier often in the 5k plus cost range with storage and ram capacity.

 If you’re getting married in New York or Philly, you’ve probably already seen the numbers.
-Most experienced photographers charge somewhere between $5,000 and $10,000 for full wedding coverage.
+Most experienced photographers charge somewhere between $5,000 and $15,000 for full wedding coverage.
 Some go higher, especially in the luxury market, while others charge less, but may offer limited coverage, minimal editing, or be newer to the industry.

 I’ve spent years refining my approach—documenting weddings in a way that feels like movie stills and intentional without being intrusive.
 I work with couples who value real moments over staged ones, and I structure my pricing to reflect that.

 You’re paying for more than just someone with a camera.
 I am a real artist and truly love my work.
 With so many years in this field I know how to anticipate moments, and document the energy of the day without forcing anything.
-I capture what’s actually happening—without making it feel like a wedding factory assembly line.
+I capture what’s actually happening without making it feel like a wedding factory assembly line.

-Photo: @giannaleofalcon
+Photographer @giannaleofalcon